Russia-Ukraine war: Putin finds himself alone as criticism mounts

 Calling Russians and Ukrainians one people, ‘a single whole’, Putin said that the recent divide is the result of mistakes made at different periods of time.
 “But these are also the result of deliberate efforts by those forces that have always sought to undermine our unity.
 The formula they apply has been known from time immemorial – divide and rule.
 There is nothing new here.
 Hence the attempts to play on the ”national question“ and sow discord among people, the overarching goal being to divide and then to pit the parts of a single people against one another,” he said.

-According to a report in World Street Journal, the essay soon became the Kremlin's narrative on Ukraine.
-His rhetoric continued to grow more hostile, especially towards the West and Zelensky.
+According to a report in the Wall Street Journal, the essay soon became the Kremlin's narrative on Ukraine.
+His rhetoric continued to grow more hostile, especially towards the West and Zelenskyy.

 Leaders of the two countries met in January, but nothing came of it.